ppy/osu-wiki/news/2022-07-26-project-loved-july-2022.md

 185 BPM, 1:55 | 5.72★\
 *description written by [POCARI SWEAT](https://osu.ppy.sh/users/5082685)*

-Here's a classic one this time. \*BlackY - Euryale\* by glalucard is a really old beatmap that came out in 2012 ─ the era of ppv1.
+Here's a classic one this time. *BlackY - Euryale* by glalucard is a really old beatmap that came out in 2012 ─ the era of ppv1.
 It could be strange to see how this map made its way into the Loved voting, but every player who tried this map has praised its structure and enjoyability.
 It has been 10 years since the map was out and yet it gives a remarkable experience to its players.
 It's also an excellent example of how to map complex streams while staying true to the song.

-We wish you'll find enjoyment and inspiration from this respectful creation of old times.
+We wish you'll find enjoyment and inspiration from this respectable creation of old times.

 [![](/wiki/shared/news/2022-07-26-project-loved-july-2022/833150.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})